Department of Commerce

 Students engage in the systematic study of a variety of subjects, including marketing, logistics, trade, finance, and business law, underpinned by specialist knowledge in the areas of business and economics.
 By teaching the requisite skills for putting theory into practice, our courses also aim to equip students with the decision-making and problem-solving skills needed in a rapidly changing market environment.

-- Trade And Economy
+- Finance & Economy

 Many graduates are employed by companies involved in a broad range of fields, ranging from the wholesale and retail industries, through to the service, finance, and insurance industries.